Igor Girkin: Criticism of Putin

 After returning from the Donbass to Russia in late 2014, he started criticizing members of Putin's inner circle, namely Vladislav Surkov and Sergei Shoigu, for having betrayed the people of the Donbass, but for a time he abstained from criticizing Putin in person.

 On 21 February 2023, Girkin criticized Putin's speech to the Russian public, saying "Not a word about failures and defeats.
 Blah blah blah, there's no point in listening anymore...another chance to prevent turmoil has been missed."

 On 25 June 2023, he said that if Putin "is not ready to take the leadership over the creation of war-ready conditions" in Russia, "then he really needs to transfer the powers, but legally, to someone who is capable of such hard work."

 On 18 July 2023, Girkin urged Putin to transfer power "to someone truly capable and responsible", saying that "For 23 years, the country was led by a lowlife who managed to 'blow dust in the eyes' of a significant part of the population.
 Now he is the last island of legitimacy and stability of the state.
 But the country will not survive another six years of this cowardly mediocrity in power."
 Girkin said that "A lot of empty talk, the minimum of action and the utter lack of responsibility for failures — that is Putin's style of late."

+In January 2026, Girkin voiced harsh criticism of the Kremlin following a successful U.S. military operation in Venezuela.
+His comments reflect a growing sentiment among Russian "Z-bloggers" that Moscow's international prestige has suffered a significant blow.
+He argued that Russia is so deeply "bogged down up to our ears in the bloody swamp of Ukraine" that it is effectively incapable of assisting its allies elsewhere.
+He framed the loss of Venezuela as a major reputational disaster for Russia, occurring shortly after the fall of Bashar al-Assad in Syria.
+Girkin expressed a "grudging respect" for the U.S. operation, stating it demonstrated "how a great power should act" when responding to emerging threats before they become insurmountable.